kjk/w/README.md

-# winapigen
-Generate bindings to win32 APIs
+Package `w` aims to be the most complete Go bindings to Windows Win32 APIs.